 Celebrating the Holidays Sober

-If you’re in recovery, or don’t want to drink at all, nights like “Blackout Wednesday” can be particularly challenging.
+If you’re in recovery, or just don’t want to drink, nights like “Blackout Wednesday” can be particularly challenging.
 However, not drinking doesn’t mean you can’t enjoy getting friends together, or catching up with loved ones.

 If you’re attending someone else’s event, communicate to the host that you are sober.
 Consider bringing your own refreshments, and have a plan for turning down drinks if you are offered.
 It can get tiring to have this conversation over and over during the holidays, but having a few snappy one-liners can help.